 The GSLIS serves the general public, students, employers, the university, and other stakeholders through its various programs in library and information studies.

 The GSLIS prepares graduates for employment and service in a diverse, global and rapidly changing information society now and the future.
 Graduates of the GSLIS are able to demonstrate appropriate competencies and to articulate ethical values as defined by LIS professional organizations, and other stakeholder communities.

 GSLIS maintains a rigorous yet flexible curriculum that reflects the changing needs of its constituency, through ongoing assessment and revision.

 Program and course requirements in the GSLIS are designed to ensure that graduates have met the following Student Learning Outcomes (SLOs).
 These SLOS (A-H) state that graduates will have the ability to:

-A) Facilitate access to information and knowledge, including its creation, acquisition, organization and management, storage and retrieval, evaluation, interpretation, dissemination, synthesis, preservation and use
+A. Assist users in gaining access to information and knowledge, including its creation, acquisition, organization and management, storage and retrieval, by demonstrating that they can:

 a.
 Identify, acquire, create, organize, process, store and provide access to information in all its forms for libraries, cultural institutions and other information organizations in a global environment.